 Let me show you the best things to do in Katowice, Poland.

 Things to do in Katowice, Upper Silesia, Poland

-You can rest there and enjoy the panorama of Katowice, overlook at Spodek and the Culture Zone
+You can rest there and enjoy the panorama of Katowice, overlook Spodek and the Culture Zone

 NOSPR and the Culture Zone

-Congress center and the building of Polish National Radio Symphony Orchestra (NOSPR) belongs to so called Culture Zone.
-The Culture Zone was built on the area of an old coal mine – currently it is a beautiful terrain which will encourage you to take a walk 🙂
+The congress center and the building of the Polish National Radio Symphony Orchestra (NOSPR) belong to the so-called Culture Zone.
+The Culture Zone was built on the area of an old coal mine – at the moment it is a beautiful terrain which will encourage you to take a walk 🙂

 You can take a lift up the mineshaft – it is now a viewing platform.

 The Culture Zone amazes me every time I am there.
 A walk there is one of the best things to do in Katowice.
 I still remember how neglected this place was before – full of teenagers drinking cheap wine (oh, these memories of my first 😉 ).
 The Culture Zone for me is a symbol of how big and great are the changes in Katowice.

 Visit the new Silesian Museum, especially the part about the history of the region.
 You will learn about Silesia from Middle Ages until today.
 The exhibitions are modern and interesting.
 In the museum, you can also see an exhibition of Polish and sacral art, an exhibition of theatre costumes and many temporary exhibitions.